 Person-Centered Thinking (PCT): Everyone needs to use the person-centered skills that underlie person-centered planning.
 PCT makes it more likely that plans developed will be used, acted on and require less effort and time to update since information is gathered naturally through everyday discovery tools.

 MDE will schedule free two-day PCT trainings each year.
-Trainings for the 2018-19 school year are:
+Trainings for 2019 are:

 Person-Centered Planning – Picture of a Life (PoaL): A formal person-centered planning process to identify what a person wants in his or her life when considering a transition.
 Through the use of graphic recording, participants learn how to help teams discover what needs to be present in a person’s life to contribute to his or her happiness, comfort, and satisfaction – all while ensuring health and safety.